edgexfoundry/edgex-compose/compose-builder/README.md

     Device Service **extending** compose file, which adds the **Device Virtual**  service.
 - **add-asc-http-export.yml**
     Application Service Configurable **extending** compose file, which adds the **App Service Http Export**  service.
+- **add-asc-http-export-secure.yml**
-    Service is enabled with secret store by default.
+    Application Service Configurable **extending** `add-asc-http-export` compose file, and the service is enabled with secret store by default.
 - **add-asc-mqtt-export.yml**
     Application Service Configurable **extending** compose file, which adds the **App Service MQTT Export**  service.
+- **add-asc-mqtt-export-secure.yml**
-    Service is enabled with secret store by default.
+    Application Service Configurable **extending** `add-asc-mqtt-export` compose file, and the service is enabled with secret store by default.
 - **add-modbus-simulator.yml**
     ModBus Simulator **extending** compose file.
 Adds the MQTT ModBus Simulator service.
 Must be used in conjunction with  **add-device-modbus.yml**
 - **add-mqtt-broker.yml**